 odoouser because the

-replicauser’s only purpose is to allow the Slave to read information from the Master nodes.
+replicauser’s only purpose is to allow the Standby to read information from the Primary nodes.
 The

 --replicationoption grants the required privilege that